astroshippers/laravel-minified-blade/README.md

 This package provides `.min.blade.php` file extension.

-Just add the `.min` to your `.blade.php`, and the template will get minified! (even before rendering)
+Just add the `.min` to your `.blade.php`, and the template will get minified! ⚡

 ## Installation